jrroosevelt/VS2PCG/VS2PCG_glossary.md

  This character can melee attack back row characters even while they are protected.

 # Strike
 When one character strikes another, you compare the attacker's ATK value to the defender's DEF value.
 If they are equal or the ATK value is greater, the defender is stunned.
+A character must have at le

 Striking occurs most commonly during combat.
 However, there are also powers and effects that allow one character to strike another outside of combat or before the combat resolves.

 This entry isn't intended to cover all possible striking scenarios, but a couple key points to keep in mind: